ithomas-veeva/vaultjavasdk-maven-plugin/README.md

 Configuration Parameters:

 ```
-<vaultDNS> - a vault’s DNS host name (e.g. vaulturl.veevavault.com with no HTTPS://)
+<vaultDNS> - a vault’s DNS host name with no HTTPS://.
+For example, vaulturl.veevavault.com
 <username> - the vault user name to use for authentication required for using the import, deploy, and validate goals
 <password> - the password for user specified in <username>.
 As a best practice, input the password through the command line or via an IDE build parameter.
 Avoid saving the password in the pom.xml file
 <sessionId> - optional, an authenticated live user session id used instead of providing userName/password credentials